MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - *Storage capacity*: Estimate the amount of data that the workload generates or processes during the forecasted demand.
 Consider factors like database size, file storage requirements, and any other data storage needs that are specific to your application.

 - *Personnel*: Assess the human resources that are required to manage and maintain the infrastructure, handle customer support, perform system maintenance, and ensure smooth operations.
 Take into account factors like workload distribution, skill sets, and required expertise.

-**Identify reachable limits.** Capacity planning should find hard limits in the workload and evaluate whether those limits are in reach.
-These limits usually apply to infrastructure (compute, memory, storage, network), application (concurrent database connections, response times, availability), service (requests per second), and scaling.
-When capacity planning identifies reachable limits, you need to modify the workload before the limit creates a performance problem.
-Performance baselines, continuous monitoring, and testing are essential to validating the limits and the solution.
+-

-**Define technical requirements.** Workload requirements include functional and technical requirements.
-You should meet with stakeholders to ensure that you understand the functional requirements of the workload and define technical requirements to meet the functional requirements.
-For example, a great user experience requires a response time of 100 ms. You should agree on a maximum median response time that aligns with your performance targets.
-You should then consider the service-level agreements (SLAs) that your service provider offers.
-Align your capacity planning with the SLAs to ensure that you meet your performance targets.
-You generate technical requirements to support functional requirements.
-You also need to understand the workload architecture so you can identify the correct components to modify.
+### Understand resource limitations

-**Understand resource limitations.** Resources in your workload have performance limitations.
+Resources in your workload have performance limitations.
 Performance limitations apply to services and SKUs within each service.
 You need to understand the limitations of the resources in your workload and factor those limitations into your design decisions.
 For example, you should know whether resource limitations require you to change SKUs or to change resources altogether.

-**Test conclusions.** Capacity planning is an iterative process.
-You should test the conclusions of your capacity planning and adjust estimates accordingly.
+You also need to identify reachable limits.
+It refers to pinpointing the maximum thresholds or boundaries of a workload.
+These limits usually apply to infrastructure (compute, memory, storage, network), application (concurrent database connections, response times, availability), service (requests per second), and scaling.
+When capacity planning identifies reachable limits, you need to modify the workload before the limit creates a performance problem.
+Performance baselines, continuous monitoring, and testing are essential to validating the limits and the solution.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Misjudged capacity planning can lead to over-provisioning or under-provisioning of resources.
 Over-provisioning leads to higher costs.
 Under-provisioning can result in poor performance.
 Try to find the right balance.